Serrania de Ronda - Walking Tour in Spain

 START: Ronda FINISH: Ronda

-Arrival in Ronda
+Arrival Day in Ronda

 Check in to your hotel and enjoy the sights and sounds of the beautiful clifftop town of Ronda.
 The briefing will take place on your first evening.

-Andalucia Walking Tour Day 1 - Ronda to Cartajima
+Walking Day 1 - Algatocin to Gaucin

-Andalucia Walking Tour Day 4 - Jimera de Libar to Montejaque
+Walking Day 3 - Cortes to Montejaque

-Andalucia Walking Tour Day 5 - Montejaque to Grazalema
+Walking Day 4 - Montejaque to Grazalema

 From Montejaque you head into the heart of the Sierra de Grazalema Natural Park, a 52,000-hectare protected area of natural beauty.
 You will follow ancient routes which cut through the limestone peaks to access the small, remote mountain villages.
 You will pass through a beautiful and secluded "Hidden Valley", surrounded by holm oak forests which are home to Iberian pigs, wild ibex and deer.
 Continue on to Grazalema village, formerly one of the wealthiest of the white villages due to its weaving industry.
 Large porticoed houses around the square lend the village a sense of grandeur, whilst the annual bull run maintains an Andalucian historical tradition.
 Overnight in the village centre; lots of good restaurant options for dinner.

-Andalucia Walking Tour Day 6 - Grazalema to Montejaque
+Walking Day 6 - Grazalema to Montejaque

-Return to Montejaque via a different route, following mountain streams along ancient trails beneath the shade of the cork oak forest which covers the hills between Montejaque and Grazalema.
+Return to Montejaque through the Natural Park, following a mountain stream along little-used trails beneath the shade of the cork oak forest which covers the hills between Montejaque and Grazalema.
 Overnight back in Montejaque.
-Note: Bring a picnic lunch on this day as you pass no villages until you reach Montejaque

-Andalucia Walking Tour Day 7 - Montejaque to Ronda
+Walking Day 7 - Montejaque to Ronda

-Walk to the foot of the abandoned (and dry) Hundidero dam.
-Stand beneath the dam's towering wall before climbing out of the valley and then dropping back down to the Guadiaro river.
-A walk through more open countryside, takes you back towards Ronda town, with a final section through the valley beneath Ronda's famous cliffs, gorge and bridge.
+Walk to the foot of the abandoned (and dry) Hundidero dam and stand beneath the dam's towering wall before climbing out of the valley.
+It is possible to walk onto the top of the dam if you wish before dropping back down to the Guadiaro river.
+A walk through pleasant countryside, takes you back towards Ronda town, with a final section through the valley at the foot of Ronda's famous cliffs, gorge and bridge.
 What a way to finish the week!